BrOrlandi/StarWarsIntroCreator/termsOfService.md

 We are not responsible for the content inserted in our service.
 This service should not be used to publish content to suggest violence, discrimination, illegal acts, transgression and hatred.
 You must not defame, stalk, bully, abuse, harass, threaten, impersonate or intimidate people or entities via the Service.
 The content published in the service is registered by a unique key available in the URL.
 The content of this service is publicly available to anyone who knows the URL.
 You can not prevent others from accessing your content if it was published to the service.
 If you want your content removed from the site, please contact us via email.
+We don't share users' personal information with anyone.

 #### About Download Videos